bradchristie/taminations-flutter/assets/c1/galaxy_formation.md

 ## Cut the Galaxy

-From a Galaxy: Centers Galaxy Circulate while the points slide together and [Trade](../b2/trade.md) (Star 1/2).
+From a Galaxy: Centers Galaxy Circulate while the Points slide together and [Trade](../b2/trade.md) (Star 1/2).
 Finishes in a Thar Star or Promenade.

 ## Flip the Galaxy

-From a Galaxy: Centers Galaxy Circulate while the points [Run](../b2/run.md) to the nearest center.
+From a Galaxy: Centers Galaxy Circulate while the Points [Run](../b2/run.md) to the nearest center.
 Finishes in a Thar Star or Promenade.